JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

     - A UV laser (e.g., excimer or femtosecond laser) or X ray laser with a photomask is used to create precise antigen fragments by exposing the sample to a predetermined grid pattern.
     - The pathology slice could be cut while frozen or thawed.
 Like the size of the fragments, this must be determined empirically along with when to introduce the fragmentation buffer.
     - Note that the laser can be used to cut the sample several times.
 In fact, it could cut the pathology slice, which is then turned into a lysate and cut again.
-3. Fragmentation Buffer: added before or immediately after.
-Non-ionic detergents (e.g., low concentrations of Triton X-100, Tween-20, or digitonin), EDTA, and must contain chemical reagents to prevent recombination.
+3. Fragmentation Buffer: added before or immediately after and contains chemical reagents to prevent recombination.
-4. Gentle sonication to fragment the cut/scored cells.
+4. Optional: Thawing and Gentle Sonication to fragment the cut/scored cells.
-5. Optional: The buffer solution contains components necessary for liposome formation (triacyl glycerides).
-Form liposomes through known methods like Azafari method.
+5. Optional: Form liposomes through known methods like Azafari method.
+The buffer solution contains components necessary for liposome formation (triacyl glycerides).
 6. Optional: Collect and optionally filter or centrifuge to isolate desired particle size range.
 7. Optional: chemical modification of fragments

 • Use biotin-NHS, PEG-mannose-NHS, or Fc-tagged PEGs during the soak.

 • As proteins break apart, their free lysines and N-termini get tagged—simultaneously quenching and targeting the fragments for immunogenicity.
+• Lock the fragments into a matrix

-1. The fragmented antigens are collected and reinjected with adjuvants or used to pulse autologous dendritic cells (DCs) ex vivo, which are then reintroduced into the patient.
+1. Reinject fragments with adjuvants or pulse autologous dendritic cells (DCs) ex vivo, which are then reintroduced into the patient.
 2. Immune Activation:
-    - The processed antigens are presented to T cells, initiating an immune response against tumor-specific epitopes.
+    • The processed antigens are presented to T cells, initiating an immune response against tumor-specific epitopes.
-    - Co-administered **adjuvants** enhance dendritic cell activation and antigen presentation.
+    • Co-administered **adjuvants** enhance dendritic cell activation and antigen presentation.
 A TLR agonist (like CpG DNA, poly-IC, or MPLA) would boost innate immune activation, drawing in antigen-presenting cells.
 GM-CSF could be injected locally to recruit dendritic cells, ensuring efficient antigen pickup.
-    - A **checkpoint inhibitor** (like anti-PD-1 or anti-CTLA-4) could be combined for even stronger T cell activation.
+    • A **checkpoint inhibitor** (like anti-PD-1 or anti-CTLA-4) could be combined for even stronger T cell activation.

 **Desired Outcomes**